DanHodges/TheologicalDictionary/apostolic-fathers.md

 # Apostolic Fathers
-Definition of Apostolic Fathers coming soon.
+The definition of Apostolic Fathers is coming soon!